 A productive language level equivalent to level C1 of the Common European Framework of Reference for Languages in French or German (speaking and writing) is a minimum requirement to enrol in this programme.
 Very good receptive skills should be attained in the other language respectively.
 In general, the information in the application suffices for the admission jury to estimate this level, so no language certificates need to be included in the application (though they may).
-Should a student's language level in one of the languages prove to be slightly lower than this requirement, they will be requested to attend a language course at the Language Centre (see additional programme).
+Should a student's language level in one of the languages prove to be slightly lower than this requirement, they will be requested to attend a language course at the Language Centre or at the Department of Multilingualism and Foreign Language Education (see additional programme).

 Master's degree programmes are built on the knowledge and abilities that were acquired when obtaining a bachelor's degree.

 Holders of a bachelor's degree awarded by a Swiss university are admitted to a master's degree programme without any preconditions if they have earned 60 or 90 ECTS credits depending on the chosen master's degree programme within the corresponding discipline.
 However, additional requirements can be required.
 The same applies to holders of a bachelor's degree awarded by a foreign university, provided that the bachelor's degree is recognised and considered equivalent by the University of Fribourg.